balmli/no.almli.heatingcontroller/README.md

 - Set home override off
 - Set holiday today.
 Default is Norwegian holidays, but can be overridden with this action.

+## Feedback:

+Please report issues at the [issues section on Github](https://github.com/balmli/no.almli.heatingcontroller/issues).

-### Release Notes
+### Release Notes:

 #### 0.3.0

-- Added is current utility price below / above
+- Added "if current utility price below / above" condition

 #### 0.2.0